MosheStudent/TicTacToe/README.md

 # Network Tic Tac Toe

 A Python-based network Tic Tac Toe game supporting multiple simultaneous games, with a graphical interface for both players.
-All communication is encrypted using AES.
+All communication is encrypted using a simple Caesar cipher.

 ---